wmde/wikibase-release-pipeline/docs/adr/0015-security-fixes-non-wmde-software.md

 Security fixes for WMDE maintained software will fall under the maintenance category and will most likely be worked on by campsite, however as the running of the pipeline and publishing of docker images requires special privileges it could make sense that this step is tasked to a certain group of people or that all engineers of WMDE are given the rights to publish releases.

+Applying security fixes to the running Wikibase instance (or other Wikibase related software system) is a time-sensitive operation.
+Therefore WMDE will pre-announce the upcoming security release a bit in advance before making the fixes (hence also vulnerabilities) public, to allow maintainers of Wikibase instances to plan for their updates.

 ## List of steps reporting, fixing and releasing security updates for WMDE maintained software

 ### 1. Recognizing / Reporting